moveeleven-data/kardiaflow/docs/source_schema.md

 | providers  | `ProviderID`  |
 | feedback   | `feedback_id` |

-Notes: date fields arrive as text (`DATE`, `ClaimDate`); `feedback.timestamp` is ISO-8601 without an explicit timezone offset.
+Notes: date fields arrive as text (`DATE`, `ClaimDate`); `feedback.timestamp` is ISO-8601 with an explicit timezone offset.

 ---

-### Reference map (raw, non-enforced)
+### How the Raw Tables Connect

-These are the reference columns and join predicates as they exist in raw.
+These columns show the links between tables in the raw data and how they can be joined.

 | From       | To         | Join on                                       | Expected |
 |------------|------------|-----------------------------------------------|----------|